dusk-network/plonk/docs/notes-KZG10.md

 scheme operates can be found [here][kzg10_paper] in the original paper.
-There a multiple benefits of the KZG10 commitments aside from having readable code.
-It allow us to have constant size commitments, which is achieved by having the commitments as single elements.
-The cost of these commitments is also constant irrespective of the number of evaluations, so we are able to work with a low overhead cost.
+There a multiple benefits of the KZG10 commitments aside from having code compatible with the PLONK proof structure, is that it allow us to have constant size commitments; the witness of the evaluations is a single group element.
+The cost of these commitments is also constant irrespective of the number of evaluations, so we are able to employ with a low overhead cost.

-This commitment is used to build the structured reference string (SRS), and commit to a polynomial
+This commitment is used to commit to a polynomial, from a given structured reference string (SRS),
 \phi by means of a bilinear pairing group.
 Where {\mathbf{G_1}} and {\mathbf{G_2}} and groups
 two different pairing curves with generators {\mathbf{G}}